 Wear Them for Their Intended Purpose

-If you have some sneakers that you bought specifically to go running in, then don’t wear these as your normal casual shoes too.
-Running shoes do have a shelf life in terms of how many hours or miles they are supposed to be good for when you are actually running before they need to be replaced.
+If you have some sneakers that you bought specifically to go running in, then don’t wear these as your regular casual shoes too.
+Running shoes have a shelf life in terms of how many hours or miles they are supposed to be suitable for when you are running before they need to be replaced.
 After that, they no longer offer the same support and protection you need.
 You don’t want to ‘use up’ your high-performance sports sneakers by wearing them to work or when you’re out shopping.

-Equally, if you have some designer sneakers that you bought as fashionable shoes to wear to look good in, you don’t want to be wearing these out walking in the mud!
+Equally, if you have some designer sneakers you bought as fashionable shoes to wear to look good in, you don’t want to be wearing these out walking in the mud!
 Yes, this means buying more pairs, but it will ensure that the sneakers you own stay their best for longer.
-If you are looking for high fashion luxury shoes you can wear when you want to dress up while still looking casual, check out the fantastic collection of Gucci sneakers at SSENSE.
-SSENSE have some amazing high-end designer sneakers that you can wear for work and to go out in, so you can keep your performance sports shoes for the gym!

-Don’t wait for sneakers to start to smell bad before you start using an odor eliminating product on them.
-Spraying a deodorizer designed for sneakers inside every time you wear them can also help stop odors developing in the first place.
-You should also consider using a foot deodorant on your feet under your socks to help keep your shoes fresh.
+Please don’t wait for sneakers to smell bad before using an odour-eliminating product.
+Spraying a deodoriser inside your shoes every time you wear them can also help stop odours from developing in the first place.
+It would be best if you also considered using a foot deodorant on your feet under your socks to help keep your shoes fresh.

 Clean the Exterior Gently

-If you get dirt or mud on your sneakers, don’t resort to putting them in the washing machine, as this will shorten their lifespan a lot.
-You should really only do this with sneakers that are reaching the end of their life anyway to get a last bit of time out of them!
+If you get dirt or mud on them, don’t put them in the washing machine, as this will significantly shorten their lifespan.
+You should only do this with sneakers reaching the end of their life to get a last bit of time out of them!
 Instead, clean dirt from the outside of the sneakers carefully and gently with a damp cloth and some detergent if needed.

-Treat your sneakers well and don’t use the wrong sneakers for the wrong job, and you should find that you are able to get a good, long life out of every pair!
+Treat your sneakers well, and don’t use the wrong sneakers for a lousy job, and you should find that you can get a good, long life out of every pair!